About Undergraduate Library Services

 The interdisciplinary undergraduate collection is housed in the Philip L. Milstein Family College Library in Butler Library.
 The collection is shelved in the 24/7 reading rooms on the second, third, and fourth floors.
 With approximately 50,000 volumes, the collection is especially strong in history, literature, and the social sciences supporting the undergrduate curricula in Columbia College, General Studies, and to a limited extent, SEAS.

 Undergraduate students may check out Milstein books for semester loan.
-Books may be checked out from the Butler Reserves Desk (2nd floor) or Circulation Desk (3rd floor).
+Books may be checked out from the Circulation Desk (3rd floor).

-The Milstein Library provides 24-hour study areas and a CUIT computer lab, in 213 Butler, during the fall and spring semesters.
+The Milstein Library within Butler Library provides 24-hour study areas during the fall and spring semesters.
 These reading rooms also provide power/data connections for laptop users and wireless access.
 A valid CUID is required to enter the library.

-The Butler Reference Desk in room 301 is the place to go for face-to-face assistance in finding answers to course-related research or general questions and for help in using print and electronic resources in CLIO and Library databases.
-The reference room has biographies, bibliographies, indexes, encyclopedias, dictionaries, atlases, gazetteers and other reference works in many languages.
+The Butler Reference Desk in room 305 is the place to go for face-to-face assistance in finding answers to course-related research or general questions and for help in using print and electronic resources in CLIO and Library databases.
+The Reference Rooms, Butler 301 and 310, have biographies, bibliographies, indexes, encyclopedias, dictionaries, atlases, gazetteers and other reference works in hundreds of languages.

 Other Library Services